 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 Deciding whether to visit Warsaw vs Krakow?
 Check out our guide to the differences between Poland’s two largest cities.

-I breathed a sigh of relief as I left the train station and emerged into the brisk night time air.
+I breathed a sigh of relief as I left the train station and emerged into the brisk nighttime air.
 The bright lights of the Palace of Culture and Science appeared before me.

 Or at least to my temporary summer home in Warsaw, Poland.
 Living in Warsaw for three months, that is what the city had become—a home.
 I loved the thrill of traveling all over Europe and exploring different cities within Poland.

 Naturally, I’m a little biased, having spent time living there.
 Everyone is a little bit biased towards a place where they spend more time.
 So, what are the key differences between the two largest cities in Poland?
-Here are some things to know in order to make a well informed decision on where to travel.
+Here are some things to know to make a well-informed decision on where to travel.

 The History of Warsaw vs Krakow